Veams/generator-veams/README.md

 * `{{#limit}}` - limit JSON output
 * and a few more ...

 You want to know more?
-See [PG Custom Helpers](http://prototype-generator.com/templating-in-pg/template-helpers.html)
+See [Veams Custom Helpers](http://prototype-generator.com/templating-in-veams/template-helpers.html)

 ## Features

-PG supports different features.
+Veams supports different features.
 Just check/uncheck them in the __custom installation routine__:

 * You want to add a separate distribution folder? - Check!
 * You want to add a CSS Styleguide and Assemble Development Documentation? - Check!
 (See "Developer Documentation")